Sunday, 17 April 2011

 Rough Around the Edges: Vincente

 Humans are a novelty in the borderlands.
-The most you usually see is a dormant pickup, careened on the shoulder, awaiting some anonymous driver off on who knows what mission.
-And even that is uncommon.
-Which is why I was so startled, corkscrewing down a goat path in the Umatilla National Forest, well into the second half of the day and pushing for yet another dirt track called the Kendall-Skyline Trail, to encounter a man, statue-still and silent, by the side of the road.
-With no truck in sight, it was clear he wasn't headed anywhere.
-He'd just come to stand.
+At most you see a dormant pickup, careened on the shoulder, awaiting an anonymous driver off on who knows what mission.
+And even that's uncommon.
+Which is why I was startled, corkscrewing down a high-centre track in the Umatilla National Forest, pushing for yet another called the Kendall-Skyline Trail, to see a man, statue-still and silent, standing by the side of the road.
+No truck in sight; he'd just come to stand.

-As I shot past him I saw also that he possessed the proverbial ten foot pole, a slim, flexible shaft propped against a fir tree behind him.
+Shooting past I also saw the proverbial ten foot pole, its slim, flexible shaft propped against a fir behind him.
 This was either one of those dreams, or a story.
-I skidded to a halt, determined to get it.

-I jumped down, hefting my camera, while my Man Friday watched me with the large, dark eyes of a deer ready to dart into the trees at the first alarm.
+Skidding to a halt, I jumped down, camera in hand, my Man Friday watching with the liquid eyes of a deer prepared to dart back into the forest at the first alarm.
 I grinned and waved, and his round, olive face relaxed into a shy, almost childlike smile.

-He was a small, compact fellow, scarcely five feet tall, with jeans bloused into black gum boots and a thick woollen cap pulled firmly over straight black hair.
-His pole, I now saw, had a metal hook on the end, and that, together with a whiff of wet wool on the wind and the bleating chorus from the woods behind, explained everything.
-The flock remained unseen, but three deadpan border collies skulked out of the undergrowth, halted at regulation distance, and scanned me up and down like cops.
-They continued staring, cold and rigid as cast iron, for a good half-minute, then wheeled as one and disappeared back into the bracken.
+A small, compact fellow, scarcely five feet tall, with worn jeans bloused into black gum boots, and a thick woollen cap pulled down hard over his straight black hair.
+His pole, I now saw, was actually a long hook, and that, together with the bleating chorus from the woods and a whiff of wet wool on the wind, explained everything.
+His flock remained unseen, but three deadpan border collies skulked out of the undergrowth, halted at regulation distance, and scanned me up and down.
+They continued staring, rigid and mute as cast iron, for a good half-minute, then wheeled as one and disappeared back into the bracken.

 "Mind if I take a picture?"
-I said, hoisting my camera.
+I asked, hefting my camera.

 The shepherd nodded once, and I squeezed off a shot.